 How watches and other wearables aid in stress detection today

-Smartwatches with the latest Qualcomm chipsets OR Apple’s proprietary chipset in its Watch are capable of running sophisticated machine learning algorithms to enhance the value proposition centered on heart rate data captured via the optical sensors on these smartwatches.
+Smartwatches with the latest Qualcomm chipsets OR Apple’s proprietary chipset in its Watch can run sophisticated machine learning algorithms to enhance the value proposition centered on heart rate data captured via the optical sensors on these smartwatches.

-This is by far the most popular way of detecting stress today via an on-wrist wearable.
+This is the most popular way of detecting stress today via an on-wrist wearable.

-Other methods of detecting stress are by using sensors that can track sweat chemistry to identify Cortisol levels, monitor skin temperature, and monitor other electrodermal activity.
+Other methods of detecting stress are using sensors to track sweat chemistry, identify cortisol levels, monitor skin temperature, and other electrodermal activity.

-In the next section, we look at some of the popular wearables and their offerings in the area of Stress management.
+In the next section, we look at some popular wearables and their offerings in stress management.

 Smartwatches, wristbands, and trackers that help you know your stress levels

-When you examine WHOOP’s Recovery metric, you see that it uses heart rate variability, resting heart rate, and sleep to determine your recovery state after your body underwent a stressful endurance physical training.
+When you examine WHOOP’s Recovery metric, you see that it uses Heart Rate Variability (HRV), Resting Heart Rate (RHR), sleep, and respiratory rate to determine your recovery state after your body underwent stressful physical endurance training.

-The app uses the heart rate sensor data along with Oxygen saturation levels to predict stress levels.
+The app uses heart rate sensor data and oxygen saturation (SpO2) levels from your paired Samsung Galaxy Watch to predict stress levels.

-Garmin’s range of products such as the Vivoactive 4, Vivosmart 4, Fenix 6 and some of the Forerunner series support all-day stress tracking features.
+Garmin’s range of products, such as the Vivoactive 4, Vivosmart 5, Fenix 7, and some Forerunner series, support all-day stress tracking features.

-Garmin’s products take advantage of the sophisticated algorithms offered by FirstBeat, that measure HRV throughout the day and classify stress levels into low, medium, or high stress.
+Garmin’s products take advantage of the sophisticated algorithms offered by FirstBeat, which measure HRV throughout the day and classify stress levels into low, medium, or high.

-Given the value of the sophisticated algorithms, it was a no brainer for Garmin to acquire FirstBeat in order to position itself in the expanding consumer health analytics market.
+Given the sophisticated algorithms’ value, it was a no-brainer for Garmin to acquire FirstBeat to position itself in the expanding consumer health analytics market.

-Withings upcoming Scanwatch takes sleep tracking feature from basic measurements to actual detection of sleep apnea.
+Withings Scanwatch takes sleep tracking features from basic measurements to actual sleep apnea detection.

-Although there is no direct relationship of day to day stress and sleep apnea, studies have shown that some folks with PTSD suffer from Sleep Apnea.
-Almost 70% of patients suffering from PTSD are at high risk of sleep apnea.
+Although there is no direct relationship between day-to-day stress and sleep apnea, studies have shown that some folks with PTSD suffer from Sleep Apnea.
+Almost 70% of patients who have PTSD are at high risk of sleep apnea.